 Upon review and approval of the evidence of payment we will reimburse the Member for Covered Services less any required cost sharing that you would have been required to pay had the services been obtained from a Network Provider.
+Depending on the circumstances, we may also pay the claim to the provider and ask the provider to reimburse you.
 You may be responsible for charges not specifically covered by us.